 - Actualize Concepts: Actualize technical, aesthetic and conceptual decisions based on using appropriate tools and technology.
 This includes knowing how to learn techniques with the recognition that technological change is constant.

 - Produce Professional Media: Produce a body of media suitable for seeking professional opportunities in their chosen branch of communication.
 This is facilitated through the process of identifying and packaging works, creating a consistent message, and using the results of their research and practice.
 The focus is on a unique and persuasive body of work to be distributed across mediums.

 The School of Communications invites applications from prospective students who wish to pursue the professional practice of interactive media and communications.
 Recent graduates of a bachelor’s program outside of the communications field are welcome to apply, as are prospective students who are presently working and wish to either shift careers or enhance their professional standing.

 Admission is based on the following:

-- online samples of written, visual, media or interactive work.
+- an online portfolio of written, visual, media or interactive work

 - an original piece of writing (1,000-word minimum).
 This can be an academic, professional or creative work you have already produced or a new original piece of writing on a topic of your choice.
 We are looking for depth of thought, depth of research, the ability to formulate ideas, and writing skills.